callezenwaka/authenticate/README.md

 ### Development

-Each component is in its own package under the `packages/` directory:
+Each component is in its own package under the root directory:

 - `provider`: The authentication service
 - `frontend`: A sample client application